-A number of resources geared toward faculty career and academic organizational development provide best practices and opportunities for personal development.
-The sampling below provides references to workshops, articles, and newsletters that provide insight for faculty and administrators alike.
+A number of resources geared toward faculty career and academic organizational development and leadership provide best practices and opportunities for personal development.
+Take advantage of these free resources provided just for you!

 THE DEPARTMENT CHAIR

 RIT Libraries has recently added this publication to its collection of online journals, just for you!
 The Department Chair is an award-winning periodical featuring in-depth articles that deliver sound insight and proven strategies essential for successfully leading an academic department.
 It is a unique resource for chairs, deans, academic vice presidents, and other administrators, delivering practical information in every issue.
 Click here for direct access.
 If you are off-campus, you will be prompted for your RIT username/password.

 FCDS, in collaboration with the History department (CLA), hosted Dr. Billie Franchini from the University of Albany on April 11, 2014.
 Dr. Franchini presented two sessions for faculty interested in peer evaluation and observation of teaching.
 View the session slides here:

 The Teaching Professor on Teaching the Professor